-• If a French version of computer software exists, make it available in Québec and offer it on terms that are no less favourable than the non-French version (except price where it reflects higher production or distribution costs) and ensure that it has technical characteristics that are at least equivalent.

-- If software is available exclusively in a language other than French, the software packaging and accompanying documentation must nonetheless be in French or multilingual. - Ensure the availability of French versions of toys and games which require the use of a non-French vocabulary for their operation in the Québec market on no less favourable terms. - Ensure that every inscription on a product, including the information displayed on digital interfaces of products, its container or wrapping, or on materials supplied with it, including the directions for use and warranty certificate, is drafted in French if the product is sold in Québec (with the exception of trademarks for which a Canadian registration has been secured or for which an application to obtain a Canadian registration is pending); limited exceptions apply including for some cultural or educational products and for inscriptions that are not merely printed onto product packaging, except for inscriptions pertaining to safety or to information necessary for the use of the product. - When a non-French trademark appears on a product, its packaging or documentation supplied with a product must include a generic or descriptive term (one or more words describing the nature or characteristics of a product), such terms must appear in French on the product or on a medium permanently attached to the product at least as prominently as the term in a language other than French. - Ensure that contracts and related documents are drawn up in French; they may be drawn up in another language as well at the express wish of the parties.
-For non-negotiable contracts, ensure that a French version is systematically provided to Québec clients, irrespective of their language preference. - Ensure that public signs, posters and commercial advertising in Québec are at least in French (with the exception of trademarks that are registered in Canada) and that the French version is twice as large than the text in the other language. - Ensure that, on exterior public signs (including signs that are inside common areas of buildings, like shopping malls), trademarks that contain text in a language other than French are accompanied by French text within the same visual field, and that the French text is at least twice as large as the text in another language and that its legibility and permanent visibility is at least equivalent to that text in another language. - Ensure that the version of your website and any social media accounts directed at the Canadian market has equivalent French and English versions, at least in respect of products marketed in Québec. - Ensure that any French language version of a catalogue, brochure or similar publication distributed in Québec is available and on no less favourable conditions of accessibility and quality than any non-French versions. - · Give consumers in Québec customer service in French (e.g., by in-store staff and call centre personnel).
+- If a French version of computer software exists, make it available in Québec and offer it on terms that are no less favourable than the non-French version (except price where it reflects higher production or distribution costs) and ensure that it has technical characteristics that are at least equivalent. - Ensure the availability of French versions of toys and games which require the use of a non-French vocabulary for their operation in the Québec market on no less favourable terms. - Ensure that every inscription on a product, its container or wrapping, or on materials supplied with it, including the directions for use and warranty certificate, is drafted in French if the product is sold in Québec; limited exceptions apply including for some cultural or educational products and for inscriptions that are not merely printed onto product packaging. - Ensure that contracts and related documents are drawn up in French; they may be drawn up in another language as well at the express wish of the parties.
+For non-negotiable contracts, ensure that a French version is systematically provided to Québec clients, irrespective of their language preference. - Ensure that public signs, posters and commercial advertising in Québec are at least in French (with the exception of recognized Canadian trade-marks which may appear exclusively in English provided that a French version of the mark has not been registered in Canada) and that the French version is "markedly predominant". - Ensure sufficient presence of French on exterior signage of physical premises, including storefront signage in indoor shopping complexes. - Ensure that the version of your website and any social media accounts directed at the Canadian market has equivalent French and English versions, at least in respect of products marketed in Québec. - Ensure that any French language version of a catalogue, brochure or similar publication distributed in Québec is available and on no less favourable conditions of accessibility and quality than any non-French versions. - · Give consumers in Québec customer service in French (e.g., by in-store staff and call centre personnel).

-- · Doing business in Québec
+- Doing business in Québec

-- · Packaging and labelling
+- Packaging and labelling

 - Selling through resellers, distributors or sales representatives

 - Consumer product safety